Infinite Crisis (video game): Development

 Infinite Crisis is Turbine's first original title since the company's purchase by Warner Brothers in 2010, and the first non-massively multiplayer online role-playing game produced by the studio.

 Infinite Crisis began closed beta testing on May 8, 2013.
 The game went into open beta on March 14, 2014.
 The team planned on continually introducing new heroes and villains from the multiverse as well as adding in new maps and game modes even as the game was fully released.
 The game was released on Steam on March 26, 2015.
 On June 2, 2015, Warner Bros.
 Interactive Entertainment announced that Infinite Crisis will be shut down in August.

 Reception

 IGN awarded the game a score of 6.9 out of 10, saying "Infinite Crisis does cool things with its character roles and lore, but lacks enough accessible modes."
 GameSpot awarded it 6.0 out of 10, saying "you might have expected to see more effort to mask the face of gameplay we've seen regurgitated over the past few years."
 PC Gamer awarded it 6.0 out 10, saying "Play it for its novel ideas, not because you love Batman.
 Dwindling player numbers are a cause for concern."
 On Metacritic, it has a rating of 68 out of 100.

-Digital Comic Adaptation
+Digital comic adaptation

 A 12 part digital miniseries was released, set in the same world as the videogame, written by Dan Abnett.